Path tracing

+Due to its accuracy, unbiased nature, and algorithmic simplicity, path tracing is commonly used to generate reference images when testing the quality of other rendering algorithms.
+Fundamentally, the algorithm works by integrating the light arriving at a point on an object’s surface, where this illuminance is then modified by a surface reflectance function (BRDF) to determine how much light contributes to the final image, as seen by the camera.
+This integration procedure is repeated for every pixel in the output image, ensuring detailed evaluation of each one.
+The number of samples per pixel (spp) determines the level of detail and quality of the final render, with more samples generally improving image clarity.
+Rendering performance is often measured in mega samples per second (Ms/sec), which reflects how many millions of samples can be processed per second, directly impacting rendering speed.
+Several variants of path tracing, such as bidirectional path tracing and Metropolis light transport, have been developed to improve efficiency in various types of scenes, reducing noise and speeding up convergence.

 History

-The rendering equation and its use in computer-graphics was presented by James Kajiya in 1986.
+The rendering equation and its use in computer graphics was presented by James Kajiya in 1986.
 Path tracing was introduced then as an algorithm to find a numerical solution to the integral of the rendering equation.
-A decade later, Lafortune suggested many refinements, including bidirectional path-tracing.
+A decade later, Lafortune suggested many refinements, including bidirectional path tracing.

 Metropolis light transport, a method of perturbing previously found paths in order to increase performance for difficult scenes, was introduced in 1997 by Eric Veach and Leonidas J. Guibas.